Gopxfs/budget-management-app/README.md

 # Budget Management App
-This project allows you to manage your budget: you have a list of transactions associated with a category, allowing you to see how much money you spent and what you bought.
+This app helps you manage your budget by creating different categories of expenses.
+Each category have its own transactions, displaying how much you spent and what you bought.
+One transaction can be assigned to multiple categories, allowing a more flexible money administration.

 ## Screenshots:
 ### Splash page